theharveyz/cms/intl.en-US/Best Practices/Create an alarm template.md

     6. In the **Add Instance dynamically** area, add at most three dynamic rules with the relationship of AND or OR.
 Then, click **Add Product** to customize dynamic rules for RDS and SLB.

-        Generally, the cloud resources used for inventory management are in the combination of "server+database+SLB resource".
+        Generally, the cloud resources used for inventory management are a server, database, and SLB resource.
 You can customize dynamic rules to add ECS instances.
-An ECS instance name can be matched through the condition of **Contain**, **startwith**, or **endwith**.
-The instances conforming to the dynamic rules will be added to the current application group \(including instances to be created in the future.\)
+An ECS instance name can be matched through the condition of **Contain**, **start with**, or **end with**.
+The instances conforming to the dynamic rules will be added to the specified application group \(including instances to be created in the future\).

     7. Click **Create Application Group**.